junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas answers, "A lot.
 They're actually called Silurian, local on Earth, and Earth is not the only planet with life forms..."

-Amy calls over their voices, "Guys, focus!
+Amy clears her throat, "Guys, focus!
 Not the time!"

 Dean turns to her and says quickly, "Sorry."

 Cas says the same.
 "Sorry."

 The girl with red hair has an attractive face and a very strong commanding charisma that people might just tend to listen to her without knowing why, Dean notices.
+Himself included.

 Amy asks, "Where is Rory?"